 About Puivert Castle

 The 12th century Château de Puivert is a so-called Cathar castle situated in the commune of Puivert, in the Aude département of France.
-The castle’s functions were military – lookout and defence, unlike many buildings of the era which had religious goals.
+Today a semi-ruined tourist destination, the castle’s functions were military – providing a lookout and defence, unlike many buildings of the era which had religious goals.

-On the fourth floor of the keep is the minstrels’ room (salle des musiciens).
-It is so called because eight very fine sculptures of musicians with their instruments are represented in the room.
+Today, sat 605 metres above sea-level overlooking the village and lake, Puivert Castle is open to the public and undergoing restoration.
+On the fourth floor of the keep is the minstrels’ room (‘salle des musiciens’), so called because eight very fine sculptures of musicians with their instruments are represented in the room.
 Legend has it that the town of Puivert welcomed a great gathering of troubadours in the 12th century.